 The business trips are below 90 percent and do not reach 95 % before 137 km.
-Business trips have the flattest curve all along, meaning not only that they hold the highest share among long trips, but also that the average length is the highest.
+Business trips have the flattest curve all along, meaning that their average length is the highest.

 The figure shows that 70% of the errand and education trips are shorter than 5 km.
 This is also the case for 60% of the home and leisure trips.
 The education trips are rather short since school trips are a part of this category and pupils often go to school close to their home.
 For higher education students, residential location (e.g., apartments for students, dorms) is placed close to the university and therefore gives some of the students a short distance to their education place.
 People often select a destination close to the origin of their trip when going for errands, which explains the short errand trips.
 Shopping malls and the like also attract people, thus explaining why some of the errand trips are relatively long.